Sony Pictures Television Nonfiction

-Sony Pictures Television – Nonfiction (formerly known as CKX, Inc., CORE Media Group, Inc. and Industrial Media, LLC) is an American entertainment company founded on February 7, 2005, by Robert F.X.
+Sony Pictures Television – Nonfiction (formerly known as CKX, Inc., CORE Media Group, Inc. and Industrial Media, LLC) is an American, Japanese-owned, entertainment company founded on February 7, 2005, by Robert F.X.
 Sillerman.
 It is a division of Sony Pictures Television that owns and develops unscripted entertainment content and intellectual property.

 History

 Sports Entertainment Enterprises, Inc. era

 Before its founding in 2005, and during a period from 1986 to August 2002, the company operated a franchise of golf equipment, formerly known as Sports Entertainment Enterprises.
 In August 2002 the company sold all of its former assets.
 From September 2002 to February 2005, the company's main priority was to pursue a transaction with a business enterprise.

 On March 25, 2005, Sports Entertainment Enterprises, Inc. d/b/a CKX, Inc.'s shareholders voted overwhelmingly to change the company's name to CKX, Inc., to change the company's state of incorporation from Colorado to Delaware, and to increase the number of the company's authorized shares of capital stock from 105,000,000 to 275,000,000.
 The company's common stock would continue to trade under the stock symbol CKXE.